great-expectations/great_expectations/docs/docusaurus/docs/cloud/expectation_suites/manage_expectation_suites.md

 6. Click **Generate Expectations**.

-    It might take several minutes to create the Expectation Suite.
-When the process is complete, a new Expectation Suite appears in the **Expectation Suites** pane.

 7. Add Expectations to the Expectation Suite.
 See [Create an Expectation](/docs/cloud/expectations/manage_expectations#create-an-expectation).

 8. Optional.
 Run a Validation on the Expectation Suite.
 See [Run a Validation](/docs/cloud/validations/manage_validations#run-a-validation).